18 of the Best Culinary Destinations In The World for Scrumptious Adventures

 Girona is a culinary gem in Spain

-A beautiful country and culturally rich, Spain offers diverse cuisine in the different regions of the country.
+A beautiful and culturally rich country, Spain offers diverse cuisine in its different regions.

 While food is an important part of the people’s identity, this is nowhere as evident as in Catalonia.